ethereum-optimism/specs/specs/fjord/derivation.md

 single channel.
 With 33% compression ratio over 6 blobs, we are currently submitting 2.2 MB of compressed data & 0.77 MB of uncompressed data per channel.
-This will allow use to use up to approximately 275 blobs per channel.
+This will allow us to use up to approximately 275 blobs per channel.

 Raising `MAX_CHANNEL_BANK_SIZE` is helpful to ensure that we are able to process these larger channels.
 We retain the same ratio of 10 between `MAX_RLP_BYTES_PER_CHANNEL` and `MAX_CHANNEL_BANK_SIZE`.

 ### Security Considerations

-Raising the these limits increases the amount of resources a rollup node would require.
+Raising these limits increases the amount of resources a rollup node would require.
 Specifically nodes may have to allocate large chunks of memory for a channel and will have to potentially allocate more memory to the channel bank.
 `MAX_RLP_BYTES_PER_CHANNEL` was originally added to avoid zip bomb attacks.